cguccione/MED263/README.md

 * You will get a homework every Thursday.
 * The expected level of homework is that whoever attended and followed well on the Thursday hands-on course should be able to answer the homework questions in a few hours.
 * Homework is due by the following Thursday right before class (2:29 pm Thursdays).
-* Turn in the homework to TA Caitlin(cguccion@ucsd.edu) by email.
+* Turn in the homework to TA Caitlin (cguccion@ucsd.edu) by email.
-* Show all codes with answers to the questions.
+* Provide all codes with answers to the questions.